Track social mentions on your analytics chart

 Reddit mentions

-DataFast searches for Reddit posts that link to or mention your website domain.
-Reddit mentions include the post title, body preview, subreddit, score, and comment count.
+DataFast searches Reddit for posts that mention your website domain or any of the keywords you track for 𝕏. Reddit mentions include the post title, body preview, subreddit, score, and comment count.

 Set up mention tracking